Trichoderma cornu-damae: Toxicity

-The poisoning symptoms are similar to those observed previously with animals that had consumed trichothecene mycotoxins.
+Human poisoning symptoms are similar to those observed previously with ruminant animals that had consumed trichothecene mycotoxins.
 Japanese researchers detected the presence of the macrocyclic trichothecenes satratoxin H, satratoxin H 12′,13′-diacetate, satratoxin H 12′-acetate, and satratoxin H 13′-acetate.
 When grown in liquid culture the fungus additionally produces roridin E and verrucarin J. With the exception of verrucarin J, a 500-microgram dose of any of these compounds, when injected into the abdomen of mice, will result in their death the following day.
-It has been claimed that touching the fungus can cause skin irritation, but this is controversial.
+It has been claimed that touching this fungus can cause skin irritation, but this is controversial.